gianmarcopinna/gianmarcopinna.github.io/content/publication/workingprogress2/index.md

 ---
-title: "The effect of easing access to credit on firms employment"
+title: "The effect of easing access to credit on firms employment (preliminary)"

 authors:
 - Gian Marco Pinna